 - 50% of mobile ads are clicked by accident

 - you’re 475.29 times more likely to survive a plane crash than click a banner ad — boy that’s damning

 Now, don’t get me wrong.
 You might have a short-term increase in revenue based on advertising, but, in the long run, you won’t get a sustained ROI from an advertising model.
 Even viral ads don’t deliver enhanced market performance.
-Take the new KMart ad.
+Take the KMart ad.

 It was genius — funny, on point, viral.
 Yet, it did nothing for KMart sales, according to Jared Spool.
 Epic Fail.

-4 business models beyond the advertising model
+4 business models to replace the advertising model

 So, what’s a company to do?

 We’ve all been lulled into the notion that advertising is the only model out there.
 Not only is the advertising model dead, but there are also other, more successful, and less annoying business models out there to replace the advertising model.